ibm-cloud-docs/containers/cs_clusters.md

 {: shortdesc}

 1. Make sure that you complete the prerequisites to [prepare your account](#cluster_prepare) and decide on your [cluster setup](#prepare_cluster_level).
 2. [Create a Virtual Private Cloud (VPC) on generation 1 compute](https://cloud.ibm.com/vpc/provision/vpc){: external} with a subnet that is located in the VPC zone where you want to create the cluster.
+  * Verify that the banner at the beginning of the new VPC page is set to **Gen 1 compute**.
+If **Gen 2 compute** is set, click **Switch to Gen 1 compute**.
-During the VPC creation, you can create one subnet only.
+  * During the VPC creation, you can create one subnet only.
 Subnets are specific to a zone.
 If you want to create a multizone cluster, create the subnet in one of the multizone-capable zones that you want to use.
-Later, you manually create the subnets for the remaining zones that you want to include in your cluster.
-For more information, see [Creating a VPC using the {{site.data.keyword.cloud_notm}} console](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-console).<p class="note">Verify that the banner at the beginning of the new VPC page is set to **Gen 1 compute**.
-If **Gen 2 compute** is set, click **Switch to Gen 1 compute**.</p>
+Later, you manually create the subnets for the remaining zones that you want to include in your cluster.<p class="important">Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
+If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.</p>
+  * If worker nodes must access an external endpoint, make sure to attach a **Public gateway** to your subnet.
+  * For more information, see [Creating a VPC using the IBM Cloud console](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-console).
 3. If you want to create a multizone cluster, create the subnets for all of the remaining zones that you want to include in your cluster.
 You must have one VPC subnet in all of the zones where you want to create your multizone cluster.
    1. From the [VPC subnet dashboard](https://cloud.ibm.com/vpc/network/subnets), click **New subnet**.
    2. Verify that the banner at the beginning of the new subnet page is set to **Gen 1 compute**.
 If **Gen 2 compute** is set, click **Switch to Gen 1 compute**.